diku-dk/futhark/docs/man/futhark-bench.rst

 Programs are compiled using the specified compiler (``futhark-c`` by default), then run a number of times for each data set, and the average runtime printed on standard output.
+A program will be ignored if it contains no data sets - it will not even be compiled.

 OPTIONS
 =======